a-j-olly/dice-roller-mcp/README.md

 npm install -g dice-roller-mcp
 ```

-Use this if you want faster startup times.
+Use this if you want slightly faster startup times.

 **Developers only** (if you want to modify the code):